saumya1694/notes-app/README.md

 * CSS
 * JavaScript

-🎯 How to Use
+🎯 How to Use:

 1. Write a note in the input field
 2. Click **Add Note** to save it
 3. Edit notes directly in the list
 4. Delete notes when finished

-🌐 Live Demo
+🌐 Live Demo:

 https://saumya1694.github.io/notes-app/

-💡 Learning Outcomes
+💡 Learning Outcomes:

 This project demonstrates important front-end concepts such as DOM manipulation, event handling, dynamic UI updates, and browser storage using localStorage.